 When the end of options is encountered, getopts exits with a return value greater than zero.
-OPTIND is set to the index of the first non-option argument, and name is set to ?.
+OPTIND is set to the index of the first non-option argument, and name is set to?.

-getopts normally parses the positional parameters, but if more arguments are given in args, getopts parses those instead.
+getopts normally parses the positional parameters, but if more arguments are supplied as arg values, getopts parses those instead.